Kate (TV series)

 Kate is a British drama television series that originally aired on ITV from 6 January 1970 to 29 November 1972, consisting of 38 episodes.
 It stars Phyllis Calvert in the role of an agony aunt who becomes personally drawn into the problems of the people who send letters to her.
 It was made by Yorkshire Television.

 Plot

-An agony aunt named Kate Graham who lives in Chelsea, London has a job working as a newspaper columnist where she gives advice to readers dealing with personal problems.
-Sometimes she can't help getting personally drawn into the lives of the people who write to her.
+An agony aunt named Kate Graham who lives in Chelsea, London, has a job working as a newspaper columnist, in which she gives advice to readers dealing with personal problems.
+Sometimes, however, she cannot help getting personally drawn into the lives of the people who write to her.